rolonavarro/sqlalchemy-challenge/README.md

 using sqlalchemy and created several interesting tables.
 I also used Flask to create several API's in JSON format where people can access and see several trends of Hawaii's weather.

 ### Resources
-In this file, I have all of the data used such as CSV files and SQLite.
+Under resources I have all of the data used such as CSV files and SQLite.

 ### Results
 Under results you can find all of the code.